 Should science mirror politics like this?
 Certainly we need a discussion about any topic in science, a forum to talk about the merits of certain findings and the lack of others.
 But if that discussion is left to only a handful of individuals, then are we showing a true level of agreement?
 We do need a group of experts to help us make decisions and represent us, but we also need a system that allows for errors and balances.
 It works great for our government because we the people have chosen our representatives to hopefully vote for our best interests.

 Not so in the IAU.
 I don't mean that they are not looking to do the right thing but that they are not chosen by the people.
 Instead, the IAU is more of an invitational organization that votes members in based on their body of work and level of representation in the academic world.
 With nearly 12,000 total members, it is a select few who make it to this prestige.
 They then work on all matters astronomical, hoping to add refinement and knowledge to the scientific community.
 Normally, most would say they do a good job since the machine is working and no problems have arisen.

-Now I hope it is clear that I am not dissatisfied with the results of the vote but with the process behind it.
+I hope it is clear that I am not dissatisfied with the results of the 2006 vote, but with the process behind it.
 Is the IAU happy with the vote? it would seem so.
 No measures have successfully changed the definition and with only 18% of potential voters participating the rest haven't gotten significant changes enacted.
 Is this once again another parallel to politics?
 A large percentage of voters not taking part in a critical vote and instead of expressing displeasure and a need for change, a silence falls loudly?
-Let's hope that if change is going to come that it will be done with a better way of truly settling the score - but also allowing for the ever changing face of science to be preserved.
+Let's hope that if change is going to come that it will be done with a better way of truly settling the score—but also allowing for the ever-changing face of science to be preserved.

 © 2015 Leonard Kelley